KristofferHogberg/workflow-streamlined/README.md

 Feel free to customize the script and adapt it to your workflow requirements.
 Enjoy the benefits of workflow automation with this app launcher script!

----

-You can create a new file named `README.md` and copy the above content into it.
-Make sure to save it in the same location as your project files.
-The README file provides clear instructions on how to use the script and sets the context for your reference project.